nahsiloh/Jumpstart-Notes/Day 31_CORS + Deploying to production.md

 2. change the DB URL

-   - at lease 2 DB URL - localhost and real production URL
+   - at least 2 DB URL - localhost and real production URL